wp-plugins/memphis-documents-library/readme.txt

 This compressed data, will contain your documents, saved variables, media and posts tied to each document.
 Once you've saved the download file, you can use the Import function in another WordPress installation to import the content from this site.

-= Uninstalling Mempihs Documents Library =
+= Uninstalling Memphis Documents Library =

 When you uninstall the documents library make sure you export all your important files. **All data will be removed on completion of uninstall, this includes files, directories, posts, and media.**